-We generate revenue by selling its smart security system products and smart hardware products to our customers.
-Presently, the Company mainly leverages its independently-developed big data security platform and smart 3D security platform to provide standardized or customized smart security systems towards schools, public communities and scenic areas.
+We, through our variable interest entity, Shuhai Information Technology Co., Ltd., a limited liability company incorporated under the laws of the PRC ("Shuhai Beijing"), generate revenue by selling smart security system products and smart hardware products to our customers.
+Presently, Shuhai Beijing mainly leverages its independently-developed big data security platform and smart 3D security platform to provide standardized or customized smart security systems towards schools, public communities and scenic areas.
 The systems feature specific functions, which include technical protection, networked alarming operation, cloud alarming and epidemic prevention.
-The Company has developed a one-stop turnkey solution that covers the entire public safety process including designing, developing, implementing and performing operation & maintenance.
-With respect to its smart hardware products, the Company utilizes the "basing purchase on sales" business model where we complete all the designing tasks in-house, then outsource the manufacturing to experienced third parties, while exercising quality control over the final work product.
+Shuhai Beijing has developed a one-stop turnkey solution that covers the entire public safety process including designing, developing, implementing and performing operation& maintenance.
+With respect to its smart hardware products, Shuhai Beijing utilizes the "basing purchase on sales" business model where it completes all the designing tasks in-house, then outsource the manufacturing to experienced third parties, while exercising quality control over the final work product.

-We market and sell our smart security products, and solutions to customers through our own sales teams, partner agents and newly-founded operating entities to achieve internal sales goals.
+We, through Shuhai Beijing, market and sell smart security products, and solutions to customers through our own sales teams, partner agents and newly-founded operating entities to achieve internal sales goals.
 For the year ended June 30, 2020, we experienced a growth in our revenue.
 In addition to direct sales and providence of operation & maintenance service, we are also generating incremental revenue through various recurring services and platform-based value-added services.